Introduction

 cabinet: Cabinet appointed by the president from among House of Assembly members

-elections/appointments: president directly elected by simple majority popular vote following nomination of candidates from among House of Assembly members; term is 4 years (eligible for 2 additional terms); election last held on 22 June 2020 (next to be held in 2024); vice president appointed by the president
+elections/appointments: president directly elected by simple majority popular vote following nomination of candidates from among House of Assembly members for a 4-year term (eligible for 2 additional terms); election last held on 22 June 2020 (next to be held in 2024); vice president appointed by the president

 Legislative branch

-election results: percent of vote by party (second round) - NA; seats by party (second round) - NA
+election results: percent of vote by party - NA; seats by party - NA; composition - 41 men, 4 women; percentage women 9% (as of August, 2024)

 Judicial branch